-Love shall be our token, love be yours and love be mine, love to God and neighbours, love for plea and gift and sign.

-Christina Georgina Rosetti

-Vour gifts to the Christmas Bowl support programs like girls' education in Afghanistan.
-Please give generously today!
-FREECALL: 1800 025 101 CHREECALL: 1800 025 101 CHREECALL
+act for peace

+The Christmas Bowl is the Christmas Appeal of Act for Peace, the international aid agency of the National Council of Churches in Australia and a member of the clobal ACT Alliance.
+ADI 64 93 941 7:

 Acknowledgments

 Brian, David, Christine S, Helena and others for photos throughout this edition.
 Stories and texts from those identified throughout, and thanks to all who have contributed in many ways to this edition. and to others in 2013!

 Editor: Mary Thornley Publisher: Helena Begg

-Worship - Lessons and Carols Sunday 22 December 8.15am and 9.30am
+DIARY DATES 2013

+2013

+Blue Christmas

+A time to pause and remember Tuesday 17 December 7.30pm

+Church Office closes

 Friday 20 December 12 noon

-Church Office closes

-A time to pause and remember

-Tuesday 17 December 7.30pm

-Blue Christmas

-DIARY DATES 2013
+Worship - Lessons and Carols

+Sunday 22 December 8.15am and 9.30am

 Christmas Eve Worship - Jesus born for us Tuesday 24 December 7.30pm

-Christmas Day Worship Wednesday 25 December 9.00am
+Christmas Day Worship

+Wednesday 25 December 9.00am

+Worship

-Worship Sunday 29 December 9.30am
+Sunday 29 December 9.30am

+2014

-2014 Sunday Worship in January 9.30am
+Sunday Worship in January 9.30am

 Church Office re-opens Monday 20 January First Newsletter Sunday 26 January

 8.15 and 9.30am worship resumes Sunday 2 February Community Centre programs resume in February

 The office will be closed until January 20.
 This is a time for property projects and administrative organization.

 Urgent administrative requests should be submitted by phone or email.

+Living Streams

-Living Streams Giving Life
+Giving Life

 Morialta Uniting Church

 26 Chapel Street MAGILL SA 5072 Phone: 8331 9344

 Minister in Supply Rev Bruce Grindlay

 Email: office@morialtauca.org.au

-Deadline for the next Edition 3 February 2014 To discuss ideas for Vision articles contact the editor, Mary Thornley
+Deadline for the next Edition 3 February 2014

+To discuss ideas for Vision articles contact the editor, Mary Thornley